 Meet Cassie, Cath, Chandni, Hannah and Wolf.
 They are five disabled people with a range of impairments, who all lead active lives.
 In their own words, each individual shares their personal story.
 As well as discussing how they first became active, they explain the way it makes them feel.
 We created the films in partnership with Sport England and Disability Rights UK.

-Media Guide to reporting on disabled people in sport
+Activity Alliance: Media Guide - reporting on disabled people in sport

 Released August 2016, this Guide supports journalists and sports providers to produce news content on disabled people in sport.
 It explores six areas- tailoring content, story type, style and placement, language, media formats and ambassadors.
 It accompanies the media research report released at the same time.